andrewevans1/DevOpsFinal/README.md

 3. Install suggested plugins
 4. Install the "Amazon EC2" plugin

+### Provide AWS Credentials to Jenkins
+1. Sign in to the AWS Management Console and navigate to IAM.
+2. Select Users from side navigation and choose Add user.
+3. Enter the User name as Jenkins and grant Programmatic access to this user.
+4. On the next page, select Attach existing policies directly and choose Create Policy.
+5. Select the JSON tab and add the policy at AWSJenkins.json.
+Replace <YOUR_ACCOUNT_ID> with your AWS account ID:

+  1. Navigate back to the Jenkins dashboard, then select Configure a Cloud.
+  - Add a new cloud > Amazon EC2
+  -

 ### Create Git Repository with Application
 1. From GitHub, create a new repository